Ernie Brandts

-Ernstus "Ernie" Wilhelmus Johannes Brandts (born 3 February 1956) is a Dutch football manager and former player.
+Ernstus Wilhelmus Johannes Brandts (born 3 February 1956) is a Dutch football manager and former player.

 Playing career

 Club

 Born in Didam, he played for local club De Sprinkhanen before joining De Graafschap at 17.
-After three seasons he moved on to PSV with whom he won two Eredivisie league titles in 7 seasons.
+After three seasons he moved on to PSV with whom he won two Eredivisie league titles in seven seasons.
 He later played for Roda JC, MVV and Belgian side Germinal Ekeren before returning to his first professional club De Graafschap.

 International

-Brandts earned 28 caps and scored five goals for the Netherlands national football team and played in the 1978 FIFA World Cup.
+Brandts earned 28 caps and scored five goals for the Netherlands national team and played in the 1978 FIFA World Cup.
 In a second-round match against Italy, he became the first player to score goals for both teams in the same match in the World Cup.
 He scored an own goal in the 18th minute, and then scored the equalizer for the Netherlands in the 50th minute.
 His teammate Arie Haan eventually scored the winning goal, giving the Netherlands a 2–1 win.

 Coaching career

 Brandts began as an assistant manager at PSV, and has managed FC Volendam and NAC Breda as well as clubs in Iran and Africa.

-Halfway through the 2007–08 season, Brandts was informed that his contract as head trainer of NAC would not be extended, despite the best results (3rd position in 2007–08 Eredivisie) NAC Breda had seen for a long time.
+Halfway through the 2007–08 season, Brandts was informed that his contract as head trainer of NAC would not be extended, despite the best results (third position in 2007–08 Eredivisie) NAC Breda had seen for a long time.
 This decision was not taken lightly by the NAC Breda supporters - despite all the complaints the NAC top directors went ahead with their plan.
-Brandts was replaced by Robert Maaskant at the beginning of the 2008–2009 season.
+Brandts was replaced by Robert Maaskant at the beginning of the 2008–09 season.